-Genomic characterization of hCoV-19/Bosnia and Herzegovina/VFS-UNSA-LMGFI031/2021 by virus isolation and whole genome sequencing (WGS)
+Genomic characterization of hCoV-19/Bosnia and Herzegovina/VFS-UNSA-LMGFI031/2021 by virus isolation and whole genome sequencing

 A nasopharyngeal swab (NPS) in a viral transport medium from a PCR-positive SARS-CoV-2 patient (RT-PCR COVID-19 positive male patient from Zenica, Federation of Bosnia and Herzegovina) from February 2021 was used for virus isolation.
-The virus isolate was obtained by inoculation of Vero E6 cells with the NPS and allowing virus propagation in Vero E6 cells at 90% confluence.
-Cytopathic effects (CPEs) were monitored daily in the infected cells using an inverted optical microscope (Olympus, Japan), and the virus was harvested when 80-90% of the cells manifested CPE.
-SARS-CoV-2 stocks were harvested 48 h post-infection (p.i.).
-The supernatant was collected, clarified, aliquoted, and stored at $-80\,^{\circ}\text{C}$ for later use.
-RNA was extracted using the QIAamp Viral RNA Mini Kit (Qiagen, Germany), and the resulting product was subsequently used for further analysis.
-Amplification was performed using the LabGun COVID-19 ExoFast RT-PCR Kit (LabGenomics, Korea), according to the manufacturer's instructions.
+The virus isolate was obtained by inoculation of Vero E6 cells with NPS and allowed virus propagation in Vero E6 cells at 90% confluence.
+Cytopathic effects (CPE) were monitored daily in the infected cells using an inverted optical microscope (Olympus, Japan), and the virus was harvested when 80-90% of the cells manifested CPE.
+SARS-CoV-2 stocks were harvested 48 hours post-infection (p.i.).
+The supernatant was collected, clarified, aliquoted, and stored at -80°C for later use.RNA was extracted using the QIAamp Viral RNA Mini kit (Qiagen, Germany), and the resulting product was subsequently used for further analysis.
+Amplification was performed using the LabGun COVID-19 ExoFast RT-PCR kit (LabGenomics, Korea), according to the manufacturer's instructions.

-WGS was performed using the ARTIC amplicon sequencing protocol, optimized for MinION sequencing (Oxford Nanopore Technologies).
+Whole-genome sequencing (WGS) was performed using the ARTIC amplicon sequencing protocol, optimized for MinION sequencing (Oxford Nanopore Technologies).
 Library preparation employed two distinct primer pools to generate overlapping amplicons spanning the entire viral genome [41].
-Sequencing runs were performed on the MinION platform using an R9.4.1 flow cell, which produced high-quality reads with Q scores \geq 7.
-Basecalling was performed using MinKNOW software, and consensus sequences were assembled by aligning raw reads to the Wuhan reference genome (GenBank ID: MN908947) using Minimap2, followed by error correction with Racon.
-The sequencing data were processed using the nCoV-2019 novel coronavirus bioinformatics pipeline [42].
+Sequencing runs were performed on the MinION platform using an R9.4.1 flow cell, which produced high-quality reads with Q scores $\geq$ 7.
+Basecalling was performed using MinKNOW software and consensus sequences were assembled by aligning raw reads to the Wuhan reference genome (GenBank ID: MN908947) using Minimap2, followed by error correction using Racon.
+The sequencing data was processed using the nCoV-2019 novel coronavirus bioinformatics pipeline [42].
 Quality control metrics ensured that only high-fidelity reads were included.
-Variants were annotated using the Nextclade tool and Pangolin lineage assignment.
+The variants were annotated using the Nextclade tool and Pangolin lineage assignment.

-Virus propagation and all manipulations were performed in a biosafety level 3 facility at the University of Sarajevo, Faculty of Veterinary Medicine, Laboratory for Molecular-Genetic and Forensic Research.

-The isolate hCoV-19/Bosnia and Herzegovina/VFS-UNSA-LMGFI031/2021 (GISAID accession ID: EPI_ISL_1016969) was used for further cell culture studies.
+Virus propagation and all manipulations were performed in a biosafety level-3 facility at the University of Sarajevo, Faculty of Veterinary Medicine, Laboratory for moleculargenetic and forensic research.
+The isolate hCoV-19/Bosnia and Herzegovina/VFS-UNSA-LMGFI031/2021 (GISAID accession ID: EPI\ISL\1016969) was used for further cell culture studies.